Ravi-Acco/Assignment-3/Advanced/Readme.txt

 Output:
-The program generates a new XML file named MergedLicense.xml containing the merged license data which is already uploaded to the Git Repo.
+The program generates two XML file named ValidLicenses.xml and InvalidLicenses.xml and then merges them into a single MergedLicenses.xml file containing the merged license data after which a text file in a tabular format has been created with the Validity column to easily diffrentiate.

 Execution
 Compile the Java program XMLMerger.java.